RapidCoders/Coding-Practice/DAY_65/README.md

-# Q.1 Write a function that takes a string as input and returns the string with the first letter of each word capitalized.
+# Q.1 Write a function that takes two strings as input and concatenates them together, separating them by a space.
 ```
 Input: "HELLO WORLD"
 Expected Output: "HELLO WORLD"